josantonius/chatgpt-discord-bot/README.md

 `memory_characters` are the number of characters that the bot will remember from previous messages.
 This value should not exceed the maximum number of tokens allowed by the model you are using.

+`history_refresh_interval` is the interval in seconds at which the chat context is refreshed.

 Replace `<Your OpenAI API key>` and `<Your Discord Bot Token>` with your actual OpenAI API key and Discord bot token respectively.